michaelchadwick/michaelchadwick.info/blog/_posts/2022/2022-10-25-bogdle-is-live.md

 Bogdle, being based on Boggle, doesn't have that immediate viral spark that makes other daily puzzles so imminently shareable, but I added a share button when you win, anyway.
 Hopefully, Bogdle will find a few fans of the puzzle style and garner some repeat visits.
 In the end, I will mainly use this project as a framework for future ideas in the same vein.

 Oh!
-Source code (minus some server scripty stuff) is on <a href="https://github.com/michaelchadwick/bogdle">Github</a> if you want to see the gooey insides.
+Source code (minus some server scripty stuff) is on [Github](https://github.com/michaelchadwick/bogdle) if you want to see the gooey insides.

 Now go find some words!